 ∗Finally, if you are a legal immigrant or legal alien, a conviction for any of these California PCP-related crimes could additionally lead to deportation.23 For more information about how California drug offenses affect aliens, please review our article on California Crimes that Lead to Deportation.

-California's law against being under the influence of PCP is a misdemeanor subjecting you to up to one-year in a county jail.
+California's law against being under the influence of PCP is a misdemeanor subjecting you to up to one year in county jail.
 However, eligible defendants may be entitled to participate in drug diversion in lieu of incarceration.26

 You violate Vehicle Code 23152f VC California's driving under the influence of drugs law when you drive under the influence of PCP.
 And while this law is similar to HS 11550 above, the two crimes have very different definitions of what it means to be "under the influence".